0xla1n/Lain-Agent/README.md

 ![Discord.py](https://img.shields.io/badge/discord.py-2.3.0+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-> Lain build for hackers by a broke hacker, don't hesitate to star the project if you like it and support the author 0xla1n!
+> Lain built for hackers by a broke hacker, don't hesitate to star the project if you like it and support the author 0xla1n!

 ## Features